LizDrumm/web-sprint-challenge-intro-to-react/README.md

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

-A side effect is anything that affects something outside the scope of the function being executed.
-Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+A side effect is anything that affects something outside the scope of the function being executed. x:fetching API, timers, logging, and manually manipulating the DOM are all examples of side effects. useEffect- is a way to manage side effects useEffect (()=>{

-useEffect (()=>{
 .then()
 .catch()